sigurd4/enneagram/README.md

 # The zeroth enmeatype

 What i dub the zeroth enneatype, due to its parallel counterpart with the zeroth numagram-type, is the precondition itself.
 The axiom, so to speak, from which all the other types emerge from.
-In this case, it was Arthur Schopenhauer's statement of all experience stemming from suffering (as far as i can remember, from reading 'On Pessimism').
+In this case, it was Schopenhauer's statement of all experience stemming from suffering (as far as i can remember, from reading 'On Pessimism').

 Turns out this assumption may not always be correct.
 If incorrect, it has the unfortunate consequence of creating a desire to make said precondition correct.